 Overview of how Senate works

 Using Senate, analysts may upload datasets onto the Senate Platform and prepare data packages for exchange.
-Analysts may also be invited to participate in projects and analyze approved datasets in Discovery Workspaces.
+Analysts may also be invited to participate in projects and analyze approved datasets in Workspaces.
 Analyses can be conducted using the default or optional analytical tools to create models.

 Your responsibilities as an Analyst: